geraintluff/SUPPORT.txt/README.md

 ```
 # Example SUPPORT.txt
-# These people will maintain the project until at least these dates
+# These people intend to maintain the project until at least these dates

-2023-09-01 Jane Smith <jane@example.com>
+2026-09-01 Jane Smith <jane@example.com>

 typos and formatting:
-2024-01-01 Jane Smith <jane@example.com>
+2030-01-01 Jane Smith <jane@example.com>
+PRs are welcome
 ```

 This indicates that Jane expects to continue general development/support until at least 1st September 2023, and typo/formatting fixes until the start of 2024.
+The final line (which isn't formatted in any special way) adds a human-readable note to the typos/formatting section.

 If Jane stays motivated to work on this project, the dates in this file may be regularly bumped further into the future.

 ## Requirements

 * **human-editable** - you shouldn't need special tools, just a text editor
-* **machine-readable** - package-managers should be able to parse it
+* **machine-readable** - package-managers / post-commit hooks / etc. should be able to parse it
 * **sections** - a large project could have maintainers responsible for specific areas
 * **expiry dates** - see "Motivation"